pmcelhaney/counterfact/docs/usage.md

 After generating code you should have three directories:

 - 📂 **components** contains the TypeScript types for the objects used in your REST API.
-These components correspond to the `/schema/components` section of the OpenAPI spec.
+These components correspond to the `/schema/components` section of the [OpenAPI spec](https://swagger.io/specification/).
 - 📂 **paths** contains the implementation of each endpoint, a.k.a. routes.
-Counterfact uses the word "paths" because it corresponds to the `/paths` section of the API spec.
+Counterfact uses the word "paths" because it corresponds to the `/paths` section of the spec.
 - 📂 **path-types** contains the type information for paths.

 The code under `components` and `path-types` is regenerated every time you run Counterfact, so that the types can stay in sync with any OpenAPI changes.
-The code under paths is scaffolding that you're meant to edit by hand.
+The code under paths is minimal boilerplate that you're meant to edit by hand.
 Counterfact will not overwrite your changes in the `paths` directory, but it will add new files when necessary.

 > You don't have to use the code generator.
 It wasn't even part of Counterfact originally.
 You can also create the files under `paths` by hand.
 The main benefit of generating code is all the type information that's managed for you and kept in sync with OpenAPI.